raymlowe/649Lookup/README.md

 To deploy this app in a production environment, you want to first run 'npm run build' from the root directory.
 See /package.json --> scrpts: for more detail.
 This is package the ui application and run it along with the middlware all on port 3000.

+Raw Data API can be found here:
+/expressindex

+Tests can be run in th appui application via the following steps:

+cd/appui
+npm test